awslabs/aws-iot-device-client/docs/README.md

 Once Doxygen is installed on your machine, you can generate the documentation as follows:

 ```
-cd doc # Navigate into the documentation folder
+cd docs # Navigate into the documentation folder
 doxygen # Doxygen bin generates HTML and Latex output
 ```